Thanakrit-Anutrakulchai/TPatterns-lua/README.md

 ```
 var('x') returns a variable named x.
 Used in matching.
 Note that if the variable is named '_', it can be used to match multiple different values,
-but it cannot be referred to from a Do/Call block (value will be nil)
+but it cannot be referred to from a Do/Call block (value will be nil).

 ```lua
   is_var: is_var(obj) = getmetatable(obj) == Var